opendocsg/slw-judgments-backfill/2011_SGCA_30/report.md

 **Introduction**

-1       This was an appeal against the decision of the High Court judge (“the Judge”) in _Her Majesty’s Revenue & Customs v Hashu Dhalomal Shahdadpuri and another_ [2011] 2 SLR 967 (“the GD”), in which he:
+1       This was an appeal against the decision of the High Court judge (“the Judge”) in _Her Majesty’s Revenue & Customs v Hashu Dhalomal Shahdadpuri and another_ <span class="citation">[2011] 2 SLR 967</span> (“the GD”), in which he:

  (a) struck out, pursuant to O 18 r 19 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) (“the Rules”) and the inherent jurisdiction of the court, the claim of the appellant, Her Majesty’s Revenue & Customs (“the Appellant”), against the respondents, Hashu Dhalomal Shahdadpuri and Notandas s/o Premchand Jamnadas Udasi @ Nari Premchand (referred to hereafter as, respectively, “the First Respondent” and “the Second Respondent”, and collectively as “the Respondents”); and